xboltzmann/home/docs/accountability.md

 !!! quote ""
-    ``` title="Responsibility & Accountability"
+    ``` title=<center>"Responsibility & Accountability"<center>
-    Emphasize and value -> Responsibility & Accountability: blame no one, take ownership
+    <center>Emphasize and value -> Responsibility & Accountability: blame no one, take ownership<center>
-        The non-accountable & irresponsible: placing blame on their life on other people, gaslighting & creating/forming narratives for justifications, corruption and opposite of the truth
+        <center>The non-accountable & irresponsible: placing blame on their life on other people, gaslighting & creating/forming narratives for justifications, corruption and opposite of the truth<center>

-    Be honest, be truthful, be humble, egoless
+    <center>Be honest, be truthful, be humble, egoless<center>

-    Admit your mistakes, learn & improve
+    <center>Admit your mistakes, learn & improve<center>

-    Recognize, appreciate and acknowledge, no matter how small (the progress) - is an improvement nonetheless
+    <center>Recognize, appreciate and acknowledge, no matter how small (the progress) - is an improvement nonetheless<center>

     ```